Follow us on networks

 COVID vaccine and fertility processes

-The outbreak of the coronavirus disease (Covid-19) has wreaked socioeconomic havoc with billions of lives affected by this devastating pandemic.
-The fertility processes have not been immune to this impact.
-Couples who were in fertility processes saw their projects slow down and they could do nothing to accelerate them.
-The best knowledge about the routes of transmission and contagion, as well as the appearance of vaccines have brought good news for these couples.
-However, the meteoric development of vaccines and the urgency in their application have raised serious doubts among assisted reproduction patients.
+The outbreak of the coronavirus disease (Covid-19) has wreaked havoc on a socio-economic level with billions of lives affected by this devastating pandemic.
+Fertility processes have not been immune to this impact.
+Couples who were in the fertility process saw their projects slow down and there was nothing they could do to speed them up.
+Better knowledge about the routes of transmission and contagion, as well as the appearance of vaccines, have brought good news for these couples.
+However, the meteoritic development of vaccines and the urgency in their application have raised serious doubts among assisted reproduction patients.

 In this post we collect the latest data published by relevant organizations both nationally and internationally.
-However, the data on the Covid and its repercussions in different aspects are changing very quickly so the following data and official recommendations are valid for this current moment, August 2021.
+However, data on Covid and its repercussions in different aspects are changing very quickly, so the following official data and recommendations are valid for this current moment, August 2021.

 How do Covid vaccines work?

 The first thing to keep in mind is that preventing a disease is not synonymous with preventing its infection.
-The vaccines developed against COVID-19 to date have shown efficacy to alleviate its most serious effects, but at the moment there is no vaccine capable of preventing SARS-CoV-2 infection.
+The vaccines developed against Covid-19 to date have demonstrated effectiveness in alleviating its most serious effects, but at the moment there is no vaccine capable of preventing SARS-CoV-2 infection.

-But while current vaccines do not prevent SARS-CoV-2 from replicating in the airways, they do reduce the severity of symptoms, which can indirectly cut transmission.
+But although current vaccines do not prevent SARS-CoV-2 from replicating in the respiratory tract, they do reduce the severity of symptoms, which can indirectly cut transmission.

-While each vaccine works differently, all COVID-19 vaccines elicit an immune response so the body remembers how to fight the virus in the future.
+While each vaccine works differently, all COVID-19 vaccines trigger an immune response so the body remembers how to fight the virus in the future.

-According to the British Fertility Society and the Association of Clinical and Reproductive Scientists in February 2021, the availability of safe and effective vaccines against Covid-19, offers a way to protect against this disease and access fertility treatment safely.
-These institutions advise vaccination of people of reproductive age.
-This includes those who are currently in fertility processes or in the near future or in a few years.
+According to the British Fertility Society and the Association of Clinical and Reproductive Scientists in February 2021, the availability of safe and effective vaccines against Covid-19 offers a way to protect against this disease and access fertility treatment safely.
+These institutions recommend vaccination of people of reproductive age.
+This includes those who are in the fertility process currently or in the near future or in a few years.

 Types of vaccines and differences

-Pfizer and Moderna's Covid-19 vaccines use technology pioneered to date in the world of human immunology.
-An antigen is not used to trigger the immune response but uses messenger RNA from the virus itself, made in the laboratory.
-Thousands of copies of this mRNA are inoculated into the body as instructions for making antibodies specific to Covid.
+The Pfizer and Moderna Covid-19 vaccines use pioneering technology to date in the world of human immunology.
+An antigen is not used to trigger the immune response but uses messenger RNA from the virus itself, manufactured in the laboratory.
+Thousands of copies of this mRNA are inoculated into the body as instructions for manufacturing specific antibodies for Covid.
 This mRNA is then easily degraded and does not interact with human DNA.

-• Advantages: fewer side effects than those based on adenovirus and currently no controversy associated with possible thrombi.
+• Advantages: fewer side effects than those based on adenovirus and at the moment no controversy associated with possible thrombi.

-The Janssen (Johnson & Johnson) and Astrazeneca (Oxford) vaccines, on the other hand, follow a vaccination method that has been tested for years: inoculation with deactivated, attenuated or directly killed adenovirus but which, despite this, is capable of activating the immune response of our body.
-In Janssen's case, a genetically modified version of the virus itself is inoculated to deactivate it.
+The Janssen (Johnson&Johnson) and Astrazeneca (Oxford) vaccines, on the other hand, follow a vaccination method that has been tested for years: inoculation with the adenovirus that is deactivated, attenuated or directly killed but which, despite this, is capable of activating our body's immune response.
+In the case of Janssen, a genetically modified version of the virus itself is inoculated, which deactivates it.
 When this virus enters the body, it does not cause disease but it does induce immunity against the virus because it expresses its proteins.
 In this way, for example, smallpox was eradicated in 1980.
-The Russian vaccine Sputnik V also works this way, although it has not been purchased by the Spanish government.
+The Russian Sputnik V vaccine also works this way, although it has not been purchased by the Spanish Government.

-• Disadvantages: they can produce side effects such as fever, headache, muscle aches ... more notable than the following.
-They would not be so recommended for immunosuppressed people or pregnant women.
+• Disadvantages: they can cause side effects such as fever, headache, muscle pain... more notable than the following.
+They would not be recommended for immunosuppressed people or pregnant women.

 None of the vaccines contain live viruses, so there is no risk of contracting the virus from the vaccination itself.